dotnetthailand/dotnetthailand.github.io/content/faq/docker/docker-machine.md

 --driver amazonec2 \
 ```

-This line allowed you to create a new instance Ubuntu machine, describing which region to settle down.
+This line allowed you to create a new instance Ubuntu machine.
 By the way, If you've already configured the AWS Access Key and Secret Key for using at the AWS CLI's local machine.
 The Docker Machine command will bring on those kinds of secret keys from your system automatically.

+Up next

 ```sh
 --amazonec2-open-port 27017 \
 --amazonec2-open-port 80 \
 ```

 The definition of this parameter opens port 27017 and port 80.
 In addition, these arguments set the security group for HTTP on our ec2 instance.